Legobox-co/monnify-nodejs/README.md

 # Monnify Integration library for nodejs
-> A cool library for working with monnify
+> A cool library for working with monnify,
 > for more information take a look at monnify's docs [click here](https://confluence.teamapt.com/display/MON/Monnify+API+Docs)

 ## Getting started